 - Also encourage them in personal and corporate evangelism through serving God abroad or in the UK, involving them in evangelistic events and training etc.

-WHERE WE THEN WERE - Outline of the September 2005 pattern of our youth work
+WHERE WE THEN WERE - Outline of a year later

 - Cell Groups, one for young ladies (Years 11-13), 2 cells for the other college age groups, a younger women's cell, a younger lads cell with a student leader.
 These are all in the weekday evenings.
 One other cell starting for 'unchurched' girls mixed with 'churched' girls on Sunday mornings.
 Cells are essential for involvement in other church ministries - place of going deeper spiritually and accountability.